rotexsoft/file-renderer/README.md

                                            //the file in a string variable.
     echo $output;

-    //Both render*() methods will inject the elements of the data array into the
+    //The render*() methods will extract the elements of the data array into
-    //view file first and then execute the view file.
+    //variables (array keys will be used as variable names) that will be
+    //available to the view file to be rendered before rendering the view.

     //You can also pass the file name and data parameters to the render*() methods.
     //You will have to include the path in the file name if you did not supply an